Mortgage breaks will not be extended beyond this week

 The mortgage repayment breaks introduced in response to the Covid-19 pandemic will not be extended beyond the end of this month and the banks will instead deal with distressed borrowers on a case-by-case basis, the Government has said.

+Irish Mortgage Holders Organisation chief executive David Hall said the move was “shameful”, would cause “additional unnecessary harm to many households, and showed the “continued unhelpful approach” of the banks.

-Tánaiste Leo Varadkar, Minister for Finance Paschal Donohoe, and Minister for Public Expenditure Michael McGrath held a virtual meeting on Monday with the CEOs of the country’s retail banks as well as lobbyists the Banking and Payments Federation Ireland.
+Tánaiste Leo Varadkar, Minister for Finance Paschal Donohoe, and Minister for Public Expenditure Michael McGrath held a virtual meeting on Monday with the CEOs of the country’s retail banks as well as lobbyists the Banking and Payments Federation Ireland (BPFI).

 The mortgage breaks, introduced in March, were initially offered on a three month basis, but were later extended to six months.